gordielachance/wp-soundsystem/readme.txt

 Those links will be used by the audio player (see above) to play the track - if the source URL is supported.
 We plan to support : regular audio files, Youtube, Soundcloud, Mixcloud.

-= Live Playlists =

-(disabled by default, you can enable them by acessing the plugin's settings page)

-Live Playlists lets you grab a tracklist from a remote URL (eg. a radio station page) using the Tracklist Parser Metabox (see below).
-The tracklist will stay synchronized with its source : it will be updated each time someone access the Live Playlist post.

 = Tracklist Parser Metabox =

 Enter the URL of a tracklist (eg. a local XSPF file, a Spotify Playlist, a radio station page...) to scrape its data.